 A golf course and its facilities at Wentworth, which formerly served as the Headquarters of the 21st Army Group, was allocated as SAARF's Headquarters and training camp.
 Both America's Office of Strategic Services and its British counterpart, SOE, provided training and support personnel and, along with the 1st Allied Airborne Army, operational personnel.
 SAARF remained, however, under the control of SHAEF.
 SAARF was genuinely an Allied unit: Brigadier J. S. Nichols, a British officer, was selected to command, and Col. J. E. Raymond, an American, was appointed Deputy Commander.

-On the operational side the make-up was even more international: 120 French, 96 British, 96 American, 30 Belgian, and 18 Polish personnel.
-Many of the British and French personnel were drawn from special operations units, while the Poles appear to have come from the Polish Independent Grenadier Company.
+On the operational side the make-up was even more international: 120 French, 96 British, 96 American, 30 Belgian, and about 20 Polish personnel.
+Many of the British and French personnel were drawn from special operations units, as were the Poles, who were drawn from the Polish Independent Grenadiers Company (Samodzielna Kompania Grenadierow).
 The majority of the 96 Americans were drawn from the OSS and from elements of the 82d and 101st Airborne Divisions.
 (A small group, fewer than a half-dozen men, came from the 13th Airborne Division.
 And one radio operator came to SAARF from the U.S. Navy via the OSS.)
 Not all operational personnel were men: there were several women who had served with distinction as SOE agents in Nazi-occupied Europe.

 The basic operational unit of SAARF was a 3-man team (admittedly, something of a misnomer, considering the presence of women on some teams) that, with a few exceptions, comprised two officers and an enlisted radio operator.
 All personnel were to be airborne qualified; those who were not were sent to the No. 1 Parachute Training School at Ringway, and refresher training was conducted by RAF 38 Group.
 For purposes of command and training, personnel were formed into three contingents by nationality: 1st Contingent: British and Belgians; 2nd Contingent: Americans and Poles; 3rd Contingent: French.
 And because the time available for training was limited, the personnel in each team were usually of the same nationality, unlike the OSS/SOE Jedburgh teams, the national make-up of which, whenever possible, had been intentionally mixed.
 Although the female personnel had established enviable records of bravery and daring in their previous assignments, it was decided early-on they would not be used in an airborne role.